DISCOVER THE FUTURE OF CREATIVITY

 Date: Thursday, January 22, 13:00 - 17:00 + after-work

-Location: Visualization Center C and Cnema, Norrköping
+Location: Visualization Center C, Norrköping

 Language: The event will be held in English